ianepreston/scratch/electricpipe/README.md

 ### Install Azure CLI

 Instructions from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-This is what they recommended at the time I was working on this:
+This is what they recommended at the time I was working on this for ubuntu:

 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash